-It is probably a legacy from hotel GDS systems we are dealing with.
-Room names are deviated from the GDS room type coding like C2T, B1D or D2C.
+It is probably a legacy from the hotel GDS systems we are dealing with.
+Room names deviate from the GDS room type coding like C2T, B1D or D2C.

 And how about that double or triple room, doesn’t it sound exciting?
 How come we are putting occupancy into the name?
 Doesn’t this get filtered when you put the number of people into the hotel reservation system?

-Funny enough hotel meeting and conference rooms have been give some more creative attention.
-The have been given names of painters like Renoir, Van Gogh, Picasso or Rembrandt.
+Funny enough hotel meeting and conference rooms have been given some more creative attention.
+They have been given names of painters like Renoir, Van Gogh, Picasso or Rembrandt.
 Or city names like Amsterdam, Barcelona and Berlin are being used.

 But why oh why aren’t we trying to do a better job at positioning our hotel rooms?
 Don’t we want to sell them and put heads in beds?
 You have 30 characters at your disposal in the GDS and about 40 on most hotel booking engines.
 Use this space!

 We have been preaching this issue at many of more than 200 hotel training courses over the last 3 years and are happy we have seen some results.
 The Hotel de Roode Leeuw in Amsterdam has uses names like ‘Comfort Room and ‘Budget Room’.
 The Berns Hotel in Stockholm has the following original room types: extra small, small, medium, large, large with balcony and extra large.
 Qbic Hotels calls their rooms a ‘Cubi’ after their cubicle shape furniture unit.